Bismark004/requirement-analysis/README.md

   - Defining clear acceptance criteria for each requirement
   - Establishing traceability to track requirements throughout development

 ## Types of Requirements

 In software development, requirements are categorized into Functional and Non-functional Requirements.
 Here’s a breakdown for the booking management system:

-### Functional Requirements ⚙️

-Functional requirements define what the system should do, focusing on specific functionalities and features.
-For the booking management system, examples include:

-- **Search Properties**:
-  Users should be able to search for properties based on location, price, and availability.

-- **User Registration**:
-  New users should be able to create accounts by providing personal details and login credentials.

-- **Property Listings**:
-  Display properties with essential details such as images, descriptions, and pricing.

-- **Booking System**:
-  Users should be able to book properties, view booking details, and manage their reservations.

-- **User Authentication**:
-  Secure login and registration process to protect user data and ensure only authorized access.

----

-### Non-functional Requirements 🛡️

-Non-functional requirements describe how the system should perform, focusing on quality attributes like performance, security, and usability.
-For the booking management system, examples include:

-- **Performance**:
-  The system should load pages within 2 seconds and handle up to 1000 concurrent users.

-- **Security**:
-  Implement data encryption for sensitive information and ensure protection against vulnerabilities like SQL injection and cross-site scripting.

-- **Scalability**:
-  The system should scale horizontally to accommodate increased traffic during peak periods.

-- **Usability**:
-  The application should feature an intuitive an
-## Types of Requirements

-In software development, requirements are categorized into Functional and Non-functional Requirements.
-Here’s a breakdown for the booking management system: